 EXERCISE.
 Each outstanding purchase right will be exercised automatically as of the last day of the Offering Period.
 The exercise of the purchase right is to be effected by applying the amount credited to each Participant's account on the last day of the Offering Period to the purchase of a number of whole shares of Common Stock at the purchase price in effect for the Offering Period.
 No purchase rights granted under the Plan may be exercised to any extent unless the shares of Common Stock to be issued upon such exercise under the Plan are covered by an effective registration statement pursuant to the Securities Act and the Plan is believed by the Plan Administrator to be in material compliance with all applicable federal, state, foreign, and other securities and other laws applicable to the Plan.
-If, on the purchase date during any Offering Period hereunder the shares of Common Stock are not so registered or the Plan is not in such compliance, no purchase rights granted under the Plan is not in such compliance, purchase rights granted under the Plan with are not in compliance shall not be exercisable and all payroll deductions and/or other contributions accumulated during the Offering Period shall be refunded to the Plan which are not in compliance shall not be exercisable and all payroll deductions and/or other contributions accumulated shall be refunded to the Participants, unless the Plan Administrator determines to extend the Offering Period.
+If, on the purchase date during any Offering Period hereunder the shares of Common Stock are not so registered or the Plan is not in such compliance, no purchase rights granted under the Plan or any Offering Period shall be exercisable on such purchase date.
+If, on the purchase date under any Offering Period hereunder, the shares of Common Stock are not registered and the Plan is not in such compliance, purchase rights granted under the Plan which are not in compliance shall not be exercisable and all payroll deductions and/or other contributions accumulated during the Offering Period shall be refunded to the Participants, unless the Plan Administrator determines to extend the Offering Period.
 The provisions of this Section 7(f) shall comply with the requirements of Section 423(b)(5) of the Code to the extent applicable.